modernish/modernish/README.md

   whitespace-separated field appears at the end of the expansion result instead of the start if IFS contains both whitespace and non-whitespace characters.
 (Found in AT&T ksh93 Version M 1993-12-28 p)
+* *`BUG_KSHSUBVAR`*: ksh93: output redirection within a command substitution
+  falsely resets the special `${.sh.subshell}` variable to zero.
+Since ksh93 does subshells without forking, `${.sh.subshell}` is the ONLY way on ksh93 to determine whether we're in a subshell or not.
+This bug affects the `insubshell` function which is essential for `die` and the trap stack.
+  Workaround: save `${.sh.subshell}` within the command substitution but before doing output redirection, and restore it directly afterwards (amazingly, it's not a read-only variable).
+This bug is only detected on (recent versions of) AT&T ksh93 and never on other shells.
 * *`BUG_LNNOEVAL`*: The shell has LINENO, but $LINENO is always expanded to 0 when used in 'eval' or when expanding an alias. (pdksh variants, including mksh and oksh)